cartant/rxjs-marbles/README.md

 I created this package because I wanted to use RxJS marble tests in a number of projects and those projects used different test frameworks.

-There are a number of marble testing packages available, including the Mocha-based implementation in RxJS itself - although much of that implementation is not part of the RxJS distribution - but I wanted something that was simple, didn't involve messing with globals and `beforeEach`/`afterEach` functions and was consistent across test frameworks.
+There are a number of marble testing packages available - including the Mocha-based implementation in RxJS itself; although, much of that implementation is not part of the RxJS distribution - but I wanted something that was simple, didn't involve messing with globals and `beforeEach`/`afterEach` functions and was consistent across test frameworks.

 If you are looking for something similar, this might suit.